Contact Us

 Engineering 120 is located near the east end of the CSU Engineering Building, between the D and E wings, near Physics.

-The Office of Academic & Student Affairs is located in the Don and Susie Law Engineering Success Center, on the first floor of the Suzanne and Walter Scott, Jr. Bioengineering Building.
+The Don and Susie Law Engineering Success Center is located on the first floor of the Suzanne and Walter Scott, Jr. Bioengineering Building.